Most people who apply for insurance are aware that they are required to fill out the basic application, as well as a medical exam.

 Once the life insurance company has received all of your information, they can make an accurate determniation on your level of coverage and how much it will cost you.

 How Much Will Your Life Insurance Cost

-The cost of life insurance coverage can vary based upon a number of different factors.
-Certainly, these include the type and the amount of the coverage that is purchased, as well as the age and gender of the insured.
+Life insurance rates can vary based upon a number of different factors.
+Certainly, these include your gender, stage of life, type of policy, and the sum of your coverage.

-If, however, your health is below par, you could be rated as a Substandard policyholder.
-In this case, your premium would typically be higher than someone who is rated as a Standard, or average, policyholder.
+If, however, your health is below par, you could be rated Substandard.
+If so, your premium would typically be higher than someone who has a Standard rating, or average, policyholder.

-For some people who have adverse health issues, a no medical exam life insurance policy can provide a good option for obtaining the life insurance protection that they need.
-This is especially the case if they are not able to qualify for a medically underwritten policy.
+For some people who have adverse health issues, a no medical exam life plan could provide a good option for obtaining sufficient coverage at the best rate.
+This is obviously the route to take when you do not qualify for coverage that is medically underwritten.

-While the premium rate for a no medical exam policy is usually higher than that of a comparable medically underwritten plan, the no medical exam policy could provide the insurance protection that is needed when other policies are out of reach.
+While the premium rate for no medical exam coverage is usually more expensive than a medically underwritten one of the same caliber, the no medical exam policy could provide the insurance protection that is needed when other policies are out of reach.